Top 10 Galacticos of Real Madrid

 2 La Liga titles

-World Player of the Year while at Madrid
+World Player of the Year during his stint

-His blend of power, pace, and technique made him a cult icon.
+His unique blend of power, pace, and technique established him as a cult icon among fans.

 6. Kaká (2009 – €67M from AC Milan)